TatsumoriYuno/Infinitreat-P101/README.md

 Storage of current pirate101 scripts.

-Dependencies for the cheat table: Cheat Engine.
+Dependencies for the cheat table: Cheat engine.

-Dependencies for the add-on scripts: Autohotkey v2.
+Dependencies for the add-on scripts: Autohotkey v2 and the cheat table.

-Infinitreat instructions:
+## Infinitreat instructions:

-Game setup requirements:
+### Game setup requirements:

 ー UI Scaling: 110%